Samina Malik: Evidence

 The documents in question include books on techniques of terrorism, firearms and heavy weapons, poisons, and hand-to-hand combat.
 Many of these books and manuals are written by and for extremist Islamic groups.
 A large number of poems and personal writings were also found, dealing with a wide range of subjects.
 In several poems, Malik expresses her admiration for the Mujahideen, her desire to be a martyr, her approval of beheadings, and her contempt for non-Muslims (whom she refers to as "kuffars").
-Deputy Assistant Commissioner Peter Clarke, Head of the Metropolitan Police Counter-Terrorism Command, has said that Malik associated on-line with other extremists and has accused her of being involved with "terrorist-related" groups (including "Jihad Way", an organization which promotes al-Qaeda and other radical Islamist groups).
+Deputy Assistant Commissioner Peter Clarke, Head of the Metropolitan Police Counter-Terrorism Command, has said that Malik associated on-line with other extremists and has accused her of being involved with "terrorist-related" groups (including "Jihad Way", an organization that promotes al-Qaeda and other radical Islamist groups).
 He also contends that in the past she has tried to donate money to a terrorist organization.

 Malik had been regularly in e-mail contact with a man named Sohail Qureshi.
 She advised him on the levels of security at Heathrow Airport, shortly before he travelled to Heathrow with the purpose of flying to Pakistan and then joining a terrorist group.
-This fact was kept from the jury during her trial, but it later emerged when he pleaded guilty to offences under the UK's 2000 and 2006 Terrorism Acts.
+This fact was kept from the jury during her trial, but it later emerged when she pleaded guilty to offences under the UK's 2000 and 2006 Terrorism Acts.

 Sentencing

 Malik was held under house arrest prior to sentencing.
-The judge in this case, Peter Beaumont QC, has said that Malik is "in some respects a complete enigma to me".
+The judge in this case, Peter Beaumont QC, has said that Malik is "in some respects, a complete enigma to me".
 He also warned that "all sentencing options" would be available on December 6, when the case was due to return to court.
 On 6 December, she was given a nine-month suspended jail sentence.
 She was the first woman to be convicted under the 2000 Terrorism Act.

 On 17 June 2008, the Crown Prosecution Service decided not to seek a re-trial following a successful appeal.